sap-tutorials/Tutorials/tutorials/abap-connectivity-daemon-mqtt-bridge/abap-connectivity-daemon-mqtt-bridge.md

 ENDMETHOD.
 ```

 Now, implement the `ON_START` method.
-It receives two startup parameters containing the names of the MQTT topics for subscription and publication, and stores them in the member variables created in step 1.
+It receives two startup parameters containing the names of the MQTT topics for subscription and publication and stores them in the member variables created in step 1.

 ```ABAP
 METHOD if_abap_daemon_extension~on_start.